Crinibus/scraper/README.md

-**The tech scraper can scrape prices on products from Komplett.dk, Proshop.dk, Computersalg.dk, Elgiganten.dk and AvXperten.dk**<br/>
+**The tech scraper can scrape prices on products from Komplett.dk, Proshop.dk, Computersalg.dk, Elgiganten.dk, AvXperten.dk and Av-Cables.dk**<br/>
 **The Fakta scraper can scrape discounts from this week discounts.**

 # Table of contents